xavier268/goscrapper/README.md

 ### Variables and Scope

 A variable name starts with a lower or upper case letter (`A-Z`, `a-z`), followed by zero or more letters and digits (`A-Za-z0-9`).
 No other character is allowed.
 A variable name may not be a [reserved keyword](#reserved-keywords).

 Variable values depend on the scope.
 A new scope is used inside each loop.
 When retrieving a variable value, the interpreter attempts to return the innermost scope.
 Prefixing a variable with `$` forces the global scope.

 A variable prefixed by `@` is an input parameter.
 Reading from an `@` variable is the only way to declare an input parameter.
-An input parameter may never be assigned to.
+An input parameter may never be assigned to, and this is enforced by compiler.
 No local or global variable can be read from or assigned to with the same name as a named parameter.

 There is no formal global/local variable declaration, but a variable must *have a chance* to be assigned to before it can be read.
 * A compile-time error will occur if a request reads from a variable that had no prior *chance* of being assigned.